slatedocs/slate/source/index.html.md

 `callback_url` | string | The full url (including the scheme `http://` or `https://`) of the callback when the task is completed.
 `instruction` | string | The plaintext instruction of how to make the phone call.
 `phone_number` | string | The phone number which will be called by our worker.
 Should include a country code (+1 for US numbers).
-`script` (optional) | string | An optional script to be shown the the worker as they make the phone call.
-You should use this if you've already optimized a script for phone calling.
+`script` | string | A script to be shown the the worker as they make the phone call.
+Your script will greatly impact the quality of the results you receive.
 `entity_name` | name | The name of the entity which corresponds to the person or business of the phone number.
 `urgency` (optional, default `day`) | string | A string describing the urgency of the response.
 One of `immediate`, `day`, or `week`, where `immediate` is a one-hour response time.
 `attachment_type` (optional) | string | One of `text`, `image`, `video`, `audio`, `website`, or `pdf`.
 Describes what type of file the attachment is.